-a) meet the definition of an on-site laundry (i.e. be within the premises and be used for laundering towels and/or bed linen); and b) be covered by the energy consumption captured within the rating.
+- a) meet the definition of an on-site laundry (i.e. be within the premises and be used for laundering towels and/or bed linen); and - b) be covered by the energy or water consumption (as applicable) captured within the rating.